SNAP Benefits in Hawaii: How to Apply and Qualify

 What is an EBT Card and How to Use it?

 Using your EBT card is simple.
-At checkout, you just swipe your card and enter your private four-digit Personal Identification Number (PIN).
-The process works just like using a regular debit card for any other purchase.
+At an authorized store's checkout, you just swipe your card and enter your private Personal Identification Number (PIN).
+The purchase amount is then deducted from your SNAP account balance.

 What Can You Buy with SNAP Benefits?